waltermeyer/loaner/docs/gng_apis.md

 ### Set up Google Groups

-Users roles are managed using Google Groups.
-We will need to create 3 Google groups that will contain users with elevated privileges in the Grab n Go application.
-We suggest the group names be:
+User's roles are managed using Google Groups.
+Before setting up the application you will need to create a Google group that contains one or more super admins (including the user setting up the application).
+Any other roles you create can also be synced to groups so you don't need to manually update them.

-*   Technical Admins: For example, “technical-admins@example.com”
-*   Operational Admins: For example, “operational-admins@example.com”
-*   Technicians: For example, “technicians@example.com”

-NOTE: Write down these group names.
-You'll need them later in the Settings file.

-### [Adding Users to Google Groups]

-To get the highest elevated permissions for GnG, add yourself to the technical admin group.

-### Set Administrative Groups in Setting.py File
+### Set Administrative Group in constants.py File

-1. Go to the root of the source code and search for a file named `settings.py`.
+1. Go to the root of the source code and search for a file named `constants.py`.

-1. Use your favorite editor to open the file and add the administrative groups that you created earlier.
+1. Use your favorite editor to open the file and add the superadmin group that you created earlier.
 For example:

     ```python
-    # technical_admins_groups: str, The name of the Google Group that contains a
-    # 'Technical Admin' in charge of configuring the app and experience.
-    'technical_admins_group': 'technical-admins@example.com',

-    # operational_admins_groups: str, The name of the Google Group that
-    # contains a 'Operational Admin' - a person in charge of the operational
-    # health of the program.
-    'operational_admins_group': 'operational-admins@example.com',

-    # technicians_groups: str, The name of the Google Group that contains a
+    # superadmins_group: str, The name of the Google Group that governs who is
-    # 'Technician' - a person responsible for the day-to-day of the program,
-    # check in, auditing, enrolling, etc. Also can see historical information.
-    'technicians_group': 'technicians@example.com'
+    # a superadmin.
+Superadmins have all permissions by default.
+    SUPERADMINS_GROUP = 'technical-admins@gngloaners.com'
     ```

 ## API List